Assistant Director, Donor Relations - University Advancement

 Successful background check

-As a condition of employment, Carnegie Mellon University requires all staff and faculty working in Pennsylvania, California, Washington D.C., New York and Virginia to be fully vaccinated against COVID-19.
-Prior to commencement of employment, new hires must provide proof of their vaccination or have an approved exemption.
+CMU's COVID-19 Vaccination Requirements: As a condition of employment, Carnegie Mellon University requires all staff and faculty working in the United States to be fully vaccinated against COVID-19.
+Prior to commencement of employment, new hires in the United States must provide proof of vaccination or obtain an approved exemption.
+(Exemptions may be requested for medical reasons or for religious or strong moral or ethical conviction.)
+Those granted an exemption must comply with all applicable COVID-19 mitigation requirements, including use of facial coverings, daily self-assessment and weekly Tartan Testing.

 Staff - Regular